Effective Advising in Complex Contexts: Enabling sustainable peace

 By the time you finish the course, you will be equipped to:

-- Develop awareness of your personal traits, responses and interpersonal skills that are central to effective advising
+- Develop awareness of your personal traits, responses and interpersonal skills that are central to effective advising in complex contexts

 There are approximately 20 places on the course.
 Interested individuals are requested to apply, using the application form